 Wills, Trusts & Estates

-- Preparing documents for use during life including Living Trusts, Power of Attorney, Living Wills, and Healthcare Proxies
+- preparing documents for use during life including Living Trusts, Powers of Attorney, Living Wills, and Healthcare Proxies;

-- Determining the best way to title assets and name beneficiaries
+- determining the best way to title assets and name beneficiaries; and

-- Determining the extent, if any, that lifetime gifting will assist in achieving your objectives
+- determining whether lifetime gifting will assist in achieving your objectives.

-Often, only a Will is needed – but in many cases all are required.
+Often only a will is needed, but some estates require more.
 From small estates to large, we prepare carefully drafted documents and estate planning services.

 As is our way, close collaboration with you is key.
 Together we find a way to minimize your anxiety and to arrive at mutually agreeable solutions.
 We implement strategies that maximize tax savings while minimizing your transaction and administrative costs.